When people ask: "What is the best all band radio receiver"? My question is:

 "What do you mean by 'best'"?

-Here is an example of what was considered, some years ago, to be the "best long-range radio receiver", in terms or performance, by most people: the Racal RA3712 Professional Receiver.
+Here is an example of what was considered, by most people, some years ago, to be the "best long-range radio receiver", in terms of performance: the Racal RA3712 Professional Receiver.

 Most people could not afford one, even if it were still in production.

 However, if you have "deep pockets", then you could consider the following top high-end radio receivers.
 They are stand-alone, self-contained radio receivers that are still being manufactured and widely available today.

 But most people still can't afford one of those!

 I prefer to recommend receivers that are more affordable and still be more than adequate for your needs, in practice, taking into account the real context of life.

 With that in mind, let's explore the world of radio receivers.

 For most of you, the best receiver should be the one that will: